statisticalbiotechnology/cb2030/questions/clustering.md

 1. What are the differences between a spherical covariance model using GMM and a k-means result?
 Both of them would result in a circular (or spherical) cluster, but it is mentioned that while they have a similar outcome, there are differences.
 > They are very similar in behavior.
 One difference, though, is that you get probabilities for the points in a GMM, but not in k-means.

-1. From the reading material, I understood that *k*-means is a simpler clustering method than Gaussian Mixture Models (GMM).
-However, in the notebook the separation between the two cases is more clear for the k-means clustering.
-Why is the separation of the PR-ER- patients less clear when using GMM?
-> FIXME

 1. Do you use GMMs if the results of the k-means does not make a lot of sense, such as if the clustering seems wrong, or is GMMs the preferred method?
 > No there is no rule for this.

-1. In the Jupyter notebook, we saw that the Gaussian Mixture Model algorithm had a less clear separation of the PR/ER negative and PR/ER positive samples than the k-means algorithm.
-However, in the VanderPlas text, I interpreted it as GMM was superior to k-means clustering.
-Should we trust the outcome from the GMM clustering more even though it did not generate a good separation?
-If not, how do we know which method to use?
-Should we always try with both clustering methods?
-> You can always try with both methods.

 1. Could it be possible to somehow assign a probability of a point belonging to a cluster in k-means similarly as for GMM?
 > Not without making more assumptions about your data.